-- (ii) resolving disputes between the Collecting Society and: - A. its Members; and/or - B. its Licensees. - (b) The procedures developed under paragraph (a) will apply to any complaint about a matter covered by the Code which adequately identifies the nature of the complaint and the identity of the person complaining. - (c) The procedures developed under paragraph (a) will comply with the requirements of Australian Standard ISO 10002 - 2006 - Customer Satisfaction.
-In developing its procedures, a Collecting Society will have particular regard to the following principles: - (i) The procedures should define the categories of complaints and disputes they cover and explain the way in which each will be dealt with. - (ii) Information on how to make complaints should be readily accessible to Members and Licensees. - (iii) Each Collecting Society should provide reasonable assistance to a Member or Licensee in the formulation and lodgement of a complaint. - (iv) The procedures should recognise the need to be fair to both the person complaining and the Collecting Society to which the complaint relates. - (v) The procedures should specify by position who in the first instance will handle complaints on behalf of the Collecting Society. - (vi) The procedures should indicate time frames for the handling of complaints and disputes. - (vii) Each Collecting Society should provide a written response to a complaint that is made in writing. - (viii) Each Collecting Society should establish appropriate alternative dispute resolution procedures. - (ix) Each Collecting Society will ensure that adequate resources are made available for the purpose of responding to complaints and resolving disputes. - (d) Each Collecting Society will regularly review its complaint handling and dispute resolution procedures to ensure that they continue to comply with the requirements of this Code. - 11.1 Screenrights' procedures with respect to Clause 3 of the Code are available in the Corporate Governance section of our corporate website, including information on complaints handling procedures, procedures for disputes between Screenrights and licensees and disputes between Screenrights and members.12 Through the yearly Code of Conduct training and in staff inductions, Screenrights ensures that staff are trained to understand that responding to complaints and resolving disputes in a timely manner is a key priority for Screenrights. - 11.2 We are pleased to report that no complaints that would be considered complaints for the purposes of the Code were received by Screenrights during the 2019-2020 year. - 11.3 Further, as noted in the report for the last review period (2018-2019), the proceedings commenced in the Federal Circuit Court against Screenrights by a member in relation to the outcome of three separate determinations made under Screenrights' alternative dispute resolution procedures have been dismissed as of March 2020. - 11.4 In 2019-2020, Screenrights undertook a review of its resolution pathways for disputes between members and members.
-In September 2019, Screenrights adopted its new
+- (a) Each Collecting Society will develop and publicise procedures for: - (i) dealing with complaints from Members and Licensees; and - (ii) resolving disputes between the Collecting Society and: - A. its Members; and/or - B. its Licensees. - (b) The procedures developed under paragraph (a) will apply to any complaint about a matter covered by the Code which adequately identifies the nature of the complaint and the identity of the person complaining. - (c) The procedures developed under paragraph (a) will comply with the requirements of Australian Standard ISO 10002 - 2006 - Customer Satisfaction.
+In developing its procedures, a Collecting Society will have particular regard to the following principles: - (i) The procedures should define the categories of complaints and disputes they cover and explain the way in which each will be dealt with. - (ii) Information on how to make complaints should be readily accessible to Members and Licensees. - (iii) Each Collecting Society should provide reasonable assistance to a Member or Licensee in the formulation and lodgement of a complaint. - (iv) The procedures should recognise the need to be fair to both the person complaining and the Collecting Society to which the complaint relates. - (v) The procedures should specify by position who in the first instance will handle complaints on behalf of the Collecting Society. - (vi) The procedures should indicate time frames for the handling of complaints and disputes. - (vii) Each Collecting Society should provide a written response to a complaint that is made in writing. - (viii) Each Collecting Society should establish appropriate alternative dispute resolution procedures. - (ix) Each Collecting Society will ensure that adequate resources are made available for the purpose of responding to complaints and resolving disputes. - (d) Each Collecting Society will regularly review its complaint handling and dispute resolution procedures to ensure that they continue to comply with the requirements of this Code. - 11.1 Screenrights' procedures with respect to Clause 3 of the Code are available in the Corporate Governance section of our corporate website, including information on complaints handling procedures, procedures for disputes between Screenrights and licensees and disputes between Screenrights and members.12 Through the yearly Code of Conduct training and in staff inductions, Screenrights ensures that staff are trained to understand that responding to complaints and resolving disputes in a timely manner is a key priority for Screenrights. - 11.2 Screenrights received no complaints in the 2020-2021 period.